boytchev/disfigure/docs/userguide.md

 - **[Using Mannequin.js](#using-mannequinjs)** (<small>[CDN](#running-from-a-cdn) | [local web server](#running-via-a-local-web-server) | [Nodes.js](#running-via-nodesjs) | [API](#api)</small>)
 -->
 Disfigure is a library for animating human figures by modifying a matrix field of the space around them.
-Here is an absurdly minimal example [live example](../examples/minimal-cdn.html).
+Here is an absurdly minimal [live example](../examples/minimal-cdn.html).

 ```html
 <!DOCTYPE html>